 • The establishment of a ‘Virtual OSOCC’ on the Internet for real-time information exchange during ongoing emergencies among involved disaster managers.

-INSARAG members are part of a worldwide knowledge-sharing network on collapsed structure rescue and operational field coordination.
-They are invited to annual meetings of the relevant INSARAG Regional Group, USAR Team Leaders and to participate in INSARAG working groups.
-Furthermore, members have access to INSARAG’s information and knowledge-sharing tools, through the “Virtual OSOCC” (Virtual On-Site Operations Coordination Centre) and the Global Disaster Alert and Coordination System (GDACS) on the internet, which provide alert notification in the event of a sudden-onset disaster and real-time information updates and coordination during ongoing disasters.
-Responsibilities attached to the INSARAG membership can be found in the INSARAG Guidelines.
+INSARAG members are part of a global knowledge-sharing network focused on collapsed structure rescue and operational field coordination.
+They are invited to attend annual meetings of their relevant INSARAG Regional Group, participate in USAR Team Leaders meetings, and engage in INSARAG working groups.
+Members also gain access to INSARAG’s information and knowledge-sharing tools, including the “Virtual OSOCC” (Virtual On-Site Operations Coordination Centre) and the Global Disaster Alert and Coordination System (GDACS), which provide alert notifications during sudden-onset disasters and offer real-time updates and coordination throughout ongoing emergencies.
+The responsibilities associated with INSARAG membership are outlined in the INSARAG Guidelines.

-The INSARAG is composed of a series of fora and geographical regions that all report upward with and through the overarching global elements of the Steering Group.
-This structure ensures all aspects of the INSARAG’s aim can be achieved at a regional level while still ensuring they are in line with best practise as defined and agreed by the global group.
+The International Search and Rescue Advisory Group (INSARAG) operates through a structured network of forums and geographical regions, all reporting upward through the overarching global elements of the Steering Group.
+This organizational structure ensures that INSARAG’s objectives are effectively achieved at the regional level while aligning with best practices defined and endorsed by the global group.

 INSARAG Steering Group